 Lindsey B. Koehler edits service packages, nontraditional feature packages, longform narrative features, and the magazine’s Getaways and Great Outdoors departments.
 Koehler also writes narratives and service packages.
-She is a two-time National Magazine Award finalist.
+She is a three-time National Magazine Award finalist.
+Along with Kasey Cordell, Koehler wrote “The Art Of Dying Well,” which won the 2019 Ellie for personal service.
 Her “Earth, Wind & Water” feature was selected as a 2016 National Magazine Award finalist in the leisure-lifestyle category.
 Koehler also co-wrote, with Natasha Gardner, “Low On O2,” which was an ASME finalist in 2010 in the personal service category.
+In 2017, Koehler was named a Folio: Top Women in Media honoree.
 Her 2015 fly-fishing story “Hooked” won the City and Regional Magazine Association award for leisure-lifestyle interests.
 In 2011, her feature “Gone”—a look at a local police detective searching for a missing child—was selected as a finalist in the feature writing category by the City and Regional Magazine Association.
 Her narrative “Undefeated,” which focused on her friend’s encounter with Denver’s serial rapist Brent J. Brents, was selected as the winning profile story at the 2006 Maggie Awards.
 Koehler was born in Charleston, West Virginia, spent more than a decade in suburban Atlanta, and moved to Colorado in 2001.
 She has an ABJ in magazine journalism from the University of Georgia’s Grady College of Journalism.

 Twenty-five years ago, the University of Colorado football team was celebrating a piece of the NCAA national championship.
 Today, the program can't buy a win.
 How did the Buffs lose their swagger—and will they ever get it back?